polluks/Ghosts/Interpreters/Ozmoo/documentation/manual/manual.md

 ## MEGA65

 The MEGA65 version is very similar to the C64 version of Ozmoo.
-It runs in C64 mode on the MEGA65, but uses the 80 column screen mode and the higher clockspeed of the MEGA65.
-The maximum amount of dynamic memory is about 35 KB.
+It runs in C64 mode on the MEGA65, but uses the 80 column screen mode, extended sound support, higher clockspeed, and the extra RAM of the MEGA65.
+There is no limitation on dynamic memory size.
 The only supported build mode is -81.
 A loader image is currently not supported.
+Undo is enabled by default for games that support it.

 ## Other targets